 2. You Suspect a UTI

-You should always call your doctor if you suspect your child has a UTI.
-Symptoms include painful urination, a sore tummy or back, a fever, lethargy, and unpleasant-smelling pee.
+Always call your doctor if you suspect a UTI.
+Symptoms include painful urination, stomach or back pain, fever, lethargy, or sudden daytime accidents.
+UTIs require antibiotics.

 3. Your Child Is Worried